 Partners Hope Foundation started as a group of community and healthcare professionals.
-We witnessed firsthand the heartbreak of individuals dying alone and the struggles dying individuals and families face when seeking quality care at the end of life.
-We visited hospice facilities throughout the country and conducted an operational feasibility study.
-Initial findings were sobering and confirmed the tangible need for a dedicated hospice facility:
+We witnessed firsthand the heartbreak of individuals dying alone and the struggles dying individuals and families face when seeking quality care at the end of life and sought a different future for end-of-life care in our Western Montana community.
+As we organized our grassroots project, the initial findings were sobering and confirmed the tangible need for a dedicated hospice facility:

 40% of people over the age of 75 live alone, making it difficult to have optimum in-home hospice care.

 is aging at a greater rate than the rest of the country, making end-of-life issues and education essential.

 make up 75% of our state’s Medicare population resulting in limited access to end-of-life healthcare.

 Informed by our region’s rich history in end-of-life care, including the Missoula Demonstration Project/Life’s End Institute (1998 1998 – 2001), and amplified by the growing need, the board developed the following mission, vision and guiding principles for an end-life facility.